VertebrateResequencing/wr/.docs/reliable4/prod-validation-260827.md

 # Production validation of the dep-granularity work, 2026-08-27

-**STATUS: the change works in production.** Recovery went from 42m56s to 36.4s and peak RSS from ~181 GB to 7.84 GB, with no OOM and no crash.
-Three issues remain, none urgent; the top one is DB-backup copy I/O, which is a bounded piece of work that has already been prototyped.
+**STATUS: the change works in production, and a deliberate stress test then found the NEXT ceiling.** Recovery went from 42m56s to 36.4s and peak RSS from ~181 GB to 7.84 GB, with no OOM and no crash.
+Raising a job limit from 20 to 2000 (1,143 concurrent runners) held memory fine but drove archive latency to the 60 s client floor and lost **470 final-state reports in one minute**.
+So the memory work is done; **write-path throughput is now the binding constraint**, and issue 3 below (DB-backup copy I/O) is both the top remaining latency source and the thing that gates raising limits.
+See "Limit stress test" for the numbers and the acceptance test it implies.

 Read this first for the current position.
 Background: the OOM diagnosis is in `prod-restart-260825.md`, the design in `.docs/dep-granularity/spec.md`, and each